peteroupc/peteroupc.github.io/random.md

 <a id=Conclusion></a>
 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability ("cryptographic security"), or speed and high quality.
-I believe that RNGs that meet the descriptions specified in the [**Unpredictable-Random Generators**](#Unpredictable_Random_Generators) and [**Statistical-Random Generators**](#Statistical_Random_Generators) sections will meet the needs of those applications.
+I believe that RNGs that meet the descriptions specified in the [**Cryptographic-Random Generators**](#Cryptographic_Random_Generators) and [**Statistical-Random Generators**](#Statistical_Random_Generators) sections will meet the needs of those applications.

-In addition, this document recommends using unpredictable-random implementations in many cases, especially in information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.
+In addition, this document recommends using cryptographic-random implementations in many cases, especially in information security contexts, and recommends easier programming interfaces for both cryptographic-random and statistical-random implementations in new programming languages.

 I acknowledge&mdash;
 - the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120, and